-The data center services provided by HE and Equinix and cloud hosting services provided by AWS were not included within the scope of this examination.
+The data center and cloud hosting services provided by HE, Equinix, and AWS were not included within the scope of this examination.

-The following table presents the applicable Trust Services criteria that are intended to be met by controls at HE, Equinix, and AWS, alone or in combination with controls at CDCK, and the types of controls expected to be implemented at HE, Equinix, and AWS to achieve CDCK's service commitments and system requirements based on the applicable trust services criteria.
+The following table presents the applicable Trust Services criteria that are intended to be met by controls at HE, Equinix, and AWS, alone or in combination with controls at CDCK, and the types of controls expected to be implemented at HE, Equinix, and AWS to achieve CDCK's principal service commitments and system requirements based on the applicable trust services criteria.

-Control Activities Expected to be Implemented by HE, Equinix, and AWS Applicable Trust Services Criteria AWS is responsible for implementing controls that ensure logical access to the underlying network and virtualization management software is managed for its cloud hosting services where in-scope systems reside.
-CC6.1 - CC6.3 CC6.5 - CC6.6 HE, Equinix, and AWS are responsible for implementing controls that ensure physical access to facilities and system components including firewalls, routers, and servers is restricted to authorized personnel.
-CC6.4 - CC6.5
+Ref.
+Control Activities Expected to be Implemented by the Subservice Organizations Applicable Trust Services Criteria CSOC-1 AWS is responsible for implementing controls that ensure logical access to the underlying network and virtualization management software is managed for its cloud hosting services where in-scope systems reside.
+CC6.1 - CC6.3, CC6.5, CC6.6 CSOC-2 HE, Equinix, and AWS are responsible for implementing controls that ensure physical access to facilities and system components including firewalls, routers, and servers is restricted to authorized personnel.
+CC6.4, CC6.5